-Rentals paid under operating leases are charged to the Statement of Financial Activity over the period in which the cost is incurred.
+Rentals paid under operating leases are charged to the is incurred.

 Fund accounting

 Unrestricted funds comprise accumulated surpluses and deficits on the general fund and designated funds.
 They are available for use at the discretion of the Trustees in furtherance of the charity's objectives.